 International applicants complete the same application as domestic students.
 The MACC Program will review completed applications and make a recommendation of admission to the Graduate School.
 The Graduate School is then notified of the recommendation and will formally admit you after reviewing your application and supporting documents.
 International Student Services will be notified and will contact you for any missing forms that are required for your immigration documentation.
-You may submit the forms at any time during the application process.

-Please note: students with degrees from an international college or university must have completed an academic program equivalent to an American bachelor’s degree.
+Students with degrees from an international college or university must have completed an academic program equivalent to an American bachelor’s degree.
 Students with three-year degrees will not be accepted into the program and will be required, at a minimum, to complete an additional year of study before entering the program.

 International students who have not completed the required prerequisite courses or a degree equivalent to an American bachelor’s degree should consider completing these at the University of South Carolina or another accredited four-year institution in the United States before applying to the MACC program.

 International students must submit a valid TOEFL or IELTS exam score as part of their application unless they have earned an undergraduate degree at an institution within the United States while spending at least three years on campus in the United States.
 Exam scores must be no more than two years old.

 Minimum TOEFL score requirements include an overall score of 100 on the IBT version, with the following minimum scores in EACH section: